-Some Things to Consider Creating a Gym in Your Home
+Some Things to Consider For Your Home Gym

 Like any room, home gyms reflect the work and money you are willing to invest in it.
 You should always take these things into account:

-For a functional home gym, if you can touch the walls with both hands when you reach out with your arms, the space may be too limited.
-It’s time to find a different room.
+Look, I know this is about small home gyms but if you can touch the walls with both hands when you reach out with your arms It’s time to find a different room.
 It’s a bit hard to work out when your room is extra cramped.
 It can even be dangerous, so make sure your small space isn’t too small.
-Keep the space simple and remove all the clutter.

 Lifter guys and gals who are a lot stronger than me sometimes use horse stall mats, which are thick rubber mats used in….horse stalls.
 Who would’ve guessed?